otrooney/otrooney.github.io/docs/about.markdown

 permalink: /about/
 ---

-After several years working as a developer in the field of quantitative finance, I've decided to change things up and pursue a new career in real-time rendering.
-This blog is intended as a place to talk about some of the projects I've been working on while teaching myself the new field, along with any ideas or thoughts which I think are worth sharing.
+A developer in the field of quantitative finance by day, I tinker with various projects in my free time, and have recently begun working on some projects in the area of real-time rendering.
+This blog is intended as a place to talk about some of these projects I've been working on while teaching myself the topic, along with any ideas or thoughts which I think are worth sharing.

 As someone who's only starting out on a journey of learning about computer graphics myself, there's a good chance that a lot of what I write will have already been covered elsewhere